google/gson/UserGuide.md

 You can serialize the collection with Gson without doing anything specific: `toJson(collection)` would write out the desired output.

 However, deserialization with `fromJson(json, Collection.class)` will not work since Gson has no way of knowing how to map the input to the types.
-Gson requires that you provide a genericised version of collection type in fromJson.
+Gson requires that you provide a genericised version of collection type in `fromJson()`.
 So, you have three options:

-Option 1: Use Gson's parser API (low-level streaming parser or the DOM parser JsonParser) to parse the array elements and then use Gson.fromJson() on each of the array elements.This is the preferred approach.
-[Here is an example](http://code.google.com/p/google-gson/source/browse/trunk/extras/src/main/java/com/google/gson/extras/examples/rawcollections/RawCollectionsExample.java) that demonstrates how to do this.
+1. Use Gson's parser API (low-level streaming parser or the DOM parser JsonParser) to parse the array elements and then use `Gson.fromJson()` on each of the array elements.This is the preferred approach.
+[Here is an example](extras/src/main/java/com/google/gson/extras/examples/rawcollections/RawCollectionsExample.java) that demonstrates how to do this.

-Option 2: Register a type adapter for Collection.class that looks at each of the array members and maps them to appropriate objects.
+2. Register a type adapter for `Collection.class` that looks at each of the array members and maps them to appropriate objects.
 The disadvantage of this approach is that it will screw up deserialization of other collection types in Gson.

-Option 3: Register a type adapter for MyCollectionMemberType and use fromJson with Collection<MyCollectionMemberType>
+3. Register a type adapter for `MyCollectionMemberType` and use `fromJson()` with `Collection<MyCollectionMemberType>`.

 This approach is practical only if the array appears as a top-level element or if you can change the field type holding the collection to be of type `Collection<MyCollectionMemberType>`.